yuyuan12138/MethFinder/README.md

 * `-step`: specifies which MethFinder module to use:

-  `-step 1` for genome-wide methylation prediction under a cancer background,
+  `-step 1` for methylation status prediction under a cancer background,

   `-step 2` for identifying cancer-type-specific driver methylation events.